mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 The amount of memory is like the GPU's equivalent of RAM, namely how much space the GPU has for performing CUDA operations.

 16-bit capabilities are a recent addition in some GPU architectures which allow them to handle mixed-precision training.
-This essentially means you can represent weights and losses with 16-bit floats rather than 32-bit floats, which means you can train larger models in shorter times.
+This effectively means you can represent weights and losses with 16-bit floats rather than 32-bit floats, which allows you to train larger models in shorter times.

 To make it concrete, in our loop above, the GPU memory will determine whether the `model = AwesomeModel()` will be able to fit entirely on the GPU.
 As dataset and model sizes have been on an increasing trend upwards in recent years, there is value in having a GPU with a solid amount of memory.